Immunization Reporting for Meaningful Use

-Registration - The Bureau for Public Health online registration system is now live for providers and hospitals to register their intent to report cancer data, immunization data, syndromic surveillance data, or electronic laboratory reports.
+Registration - The Bureau for Public Health online registration system is now live for providers to register their intent to report cancer data, immunization data, syndromic surveillance data, or electronic laboratory reports.

 Certified EHR Products - For a list of EHR products certified for immunization reporting, visit the Certified Health IT Product List.
 Once on the web site, select “2014 Edition,” then select “search by criteria met.”
 In the list of certification criteria, scroll down and check “(f)(1) immunization information” and “(f)(2) transmission to immunization registries,” then select “search matching products.”
 A list of EHR products certified for Immunization reporting will be displayed.
 If your EHR system is not listed, contact your EHR vendor to determine if and when the immunization reporting option will be added to the software.